 A Cheese Primer for Buying Cheese - My Top Tips for Buying Cheese

-1. IMPORTANT - Find a cheese shop with a knowledgeable staff who are willing to teach you and let you taste as many cheeses as you want.
+1. IMPORTANT - Find a cheese shop with knowledgeable staff willing to teach you and let you taste as many cheeses as you want.

 Most of us don't even think twice about asking someone for advice at the local wine shop or going to the local gourmet shop on a Friday evening for complimentary tastings.
-Start thinking the same way about cheese.
+So start thinking the same way about cheese.

-2. Get to know the person who sells you your cheese otherwise known as the Cheesemonger.
-Not a particularly nice sounding name but he or she will be able to point you in the right direction once they know your tastes.
+2. Get to know the person who sells you your cheese, the Cheesemonger.
+Not a particularly nice sounding name, but he or she will be able to point you in the right direction once they know your tastes.

-Also, a cheesemonger will be more likely to linger with you and answer your questions if you are a repeat customer.
-Of course most cheesemongers are passionate about cheese, but they are also in business.
+Also, a cheesemonger will likely linger with you and answer your questions if you are a repeat customer.
+Of course, most cheesemongers are passionate about cheese, but they are also in business.
 As a business person, it just makes good business sense to court your repeat business.

-Lastly, you might hear of an interesting sounding cheese that you would like to try, and if you have a good relationship with your cheesemonger, he/she will most likely be happy to make a special order.
+Lastly, you might hear of an interesting-sounding cheese that you would like to try, and if you have a good relationship with your cheesemonger, they will most likely be happy to make a special order.

 3. Ask to try a different cheese every time you go into a market that sells cheese.

-With the vast array of specialty cheeses available these days, it would be a shame to limit yourself to just a favored two or three cheeses.
-Trying one or two new cheeses whenever you visit the cheese shop can help expand and educate your palate and expose you to cheeses you might otherwise not have tried.
+With the vast array of specialty cheeses available, limiting yourself to just a favored two or three cheeses would be a shame.
+Instead, trying one or two new kinds of cheese whenever you visit the cheese shop can help expand and educate your palate and expose you to cheeses you might otherwise not have tried.

 If you are partial to hard cheeses, go out on a limb and try a younger soft cheese.
 Not a fan of blue cheese?
 There are a lot of different kinds.
 Maybe you'll find one you like.
 Not sure about very pungent cheese?
 Go ahead and ask for a sample.

-You are under no obligation to buy everything that you taste, so there is no pressure.
-I would advise that, after trying several cheeses, you buy something.
-Remember, as a cheese afficionado, your cheese monger enjoys sharing his knowledge.
-As a business person, thouhgh, his payoff is cold, hard cash!
+You are not obligated to buy everything you taste, so there is no pressure.
+However, I would advise you to buy something after trying several kinds of cheese.
+Remember, as a cheese lover; your cheesemonger enjoys sharing his knowledge.
+As a business person, though, his payoff is cold, hard cash!

-4. Start with the three main milk types (goat, sheep or cow).
+4. Start with the three main milk types (goat, sheep, or cow).
 Figure out which you like best, second, third.
-If there is one you really dislike, fine, you just made it easy for future choices.
+If there is one you dislike, fine, you just made it easy for future choices.

-Each of the three main milks used to make cheese has its own unique characteristics and flavor profiles which, of course, show up in the resulting cheese.
-Ask to try young, mild cheeses made from each type of milk to understand these characteristics.
+Each of the three main kinds of milk used to make cheese has its own unique characteristics and flavor profiles which, of course, show up in the resulting cheese.
+Ask to try young, mild cheeses from each type of milk to understand these characteristics.
 From there, you should be able to note your preference.